kamo104/traine/README.md

 npm run build

-Files created in the build section should work.
+Files created in the build section should work alongside a file serving server.

+Running a local dev version is also possible via:

+npm run start